REWILD-FIRE/rewild_fire_website/content/authors/Orzan/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include ecological issues concerning carbon and nitrogen cycles in agricultural and forestry ecosystems.
+bio:

 interests:
-  - Land use changes and forest management
+- Forest ecology and management
-  - Impacts of climate change on croplands and forests and possible mitigation strategies
+- Biodiversity monitoring by remote sensing
-  - Biodiversity and forest ecosystem functions and services
+- Land use change detection

 education:
   courses:
-    - course: Ph.D. in Ecology, University of Udine
+    - course: Master Degree in Global Change Ecology
-      institution:
+      institution: University of Trieste, Italy
-      year: 2006
+      year: 2023
-    - course: Master Degree in Forestry, University of Firenze
+    - course: Bachelor Degree in Science for the Environment and the Nature
-      institution:
+      institution: University of Udine, Italy
-      year: 2002
+      year: 2021

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons